[ Discussion Links ] [ Online ] [ Comix ] [ Dr Who ] [ Photos ] [ Textures ] [ Occasional Sims Blog ] [ Forums ]

 RIP Aaron.
 We have to keep hoping

-for change, but the world will be the poorer now he's gone.
+for change, but the world is the poorer now he's gone.